-(v) promoting the advancement of marine scientific research in the Area for the benefit of humankind as a whole; and
+(v) promoting the advancement of marine scientific research in the Area for the benefit of humankind as a whole;

-(vi) developing [incentive] mechanisms, including market-based instruments, to support transfer of technology and capacity building of developing states, and to enhance the environmental performance of Contractors beyond the legal requirements including through technology development and innovation;
+(vi) developing mechanisms, including market-based instruments, to support transfer of technology [to developing states and the Enterprise] and capacity building of developing states, and to enhance the environmental performance of Contractors beyond the legal requirements including through technology development and innovation;

+[(vi Alt.) developing mechanisms, including incentive mechanisms and compliance measures, to support transfer of technology and capacity building of developing states and the Enterprise beyond the legal requirements; and

+(vi bis) developing structured incentive mechanisms to enhance the environmental performance of Contractors beyond legal requirements, including through technology development, innovation and transparent compliance monitoring.]

-(g) in order to assist the Authority in carrying out its policy and duties under section 7 of the Annex to the Agreement, Contractors and members of the Authority shall enable access to non-confidential information, upon the request of the Economic Planning Commission, or other appropriate organs of the Authority to facilitate the Authority’s preparation of studies on the potential impact of Exploitation in the Area on the economies of developing land-based producers of those Minerals which are likely to be most seriously affected.
+(g) in order to assist the Authority in carrying out its policy and duties under section 7 of the Annex to the Agreement, Contractors and members of the Authority shall enable access to non-confidential information, upon the request of the Economic Planning Commission, or other appropriate organs of the Authority to facilitate the Authority’s preparation of studies on the potential effects of Exploitation in the Area on the economies of developing land-based producers of those Minerals which are likely to be seriously affected.
 The content of any such studies shall be in accordance with specific terms of reference and applicable Standards, and shall take into account the Guidelines; and [(h) the Council shall, taking into account recommendations by the Commission, adopt Standards and Guidelines [concerning the duties mentioned in subparagraphs (c) to (g)] which establish requirements, obligations and procedural arrangements, including standardized data templates and methodology for data collection and analysis [within 3 years after the adoption of these Regulations or before any Commercial Production commences, whichever takes place first];]